TheDen/static-website/README.md

 Alternative solutions

 * Use buckets on Google Cloud, with Cloud DNS
-* Simplest solution would be to use GitHub pages to with a `gh-pages` branch for deployment, though you lose configurability wrt the CDN
+* Simplest solution would be to use GitHub pages to with a `gh-pages` branch for deployment, though you lose configurability with respect to the CDN configuration
 * Use AWS Amplify
 * Could use CloudFormation instead of terraform to build the infra
-* If a Kubernetes cluster already exists, with something like `ingress-nginx`
+* If a Kubernetes cluster already exists, it can be deployed with something like `ingress-nginx`

 Productionising

 * Use Route53 as a `CNAME` for CloudFront, and use `ACM`
-* Set up different environments
+* Set up different environments for the infrastructure, ideally isolated
 * Configure CloudFront response header policy for what's required
 * Add encryption to buckets, and potentially versioning
 * Minify the static files prior to uploading to the bucket